Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Introduction

-We would like to re-iterate that all our results share the advantage of being independent from any form of metric entropy, implying a new level of SAA's innate, SMD-comparable dimension-insensitivity that, to our knowledge, has not been uncovered thus far.
-While \cite{guigues2017non} have shown that SAA's polynomial dependence on $d$ is unavoidable in general, their lower sample complexity bound is not at odds with our findings.
-Indeed, a closer examination would reveal that quantities such as $\sigma_p$, $\varphi$, $\mathcal M$, and $\psi_p$ may all depend on $d$ (implicitly) at some polynomial growth rate in less favorable scenarios.
-Nonetheless, our results also point to important special cases, such as illustrated in Remark \ref{rk: variance} below, where $d$ is allowed to be larger than $N$ (sometimes substantially).
+While \cite{guigues2017non} and \cite{shapiro2021lectures} have shown that SAA's polynomial dependence on $d$ is unavoidable in general, their lower sample complexity bounds are not at odds with our findings.
+(See more detailed discussions in Appendix \ref{sec: lower bound}). { Indeed, a closer examination would reveal that quantities --- such as $\sigma_p$, $\varphi$, $\mathcal M$, and $\psi_p$ in our bounds --- may all depend on $d$ (implicitly) at some polynomial growth rate in less favorable scenarios.} Nonetheless, our results also point to important special cases, such as illustrated in both Remark \ref{rk: variance} and Appendix \ref{sec: lower bound}, where $d$ is allowed to be larger than $N$ (sometimes substantially).